National Sun Yat-sen University: Reestablishment

+Development

 When NSYSU was re-established, the university had four departments, two graduate institutes, and 189 students.
 In 2002, NSYSU was named by the Ministry of Education as one of the country's seven major research-intensive universities.
-Two years later, the College of Management became the nation's first Association to Advance Collegiate Schools of Business accredited public university.
+Two years later, the College of Management became the nation's first Association to Advance Collegiate Schools of Business (AACSB) accredited public university.
 In addition, NSYSU received a first/second stage grant from the "Aim for the Top University Plan" from the Ministry of Education in 2011 and 2016.

-Since 2012, NSYSU held the 1st "NSYSU & UCSD Joint Symposium" on international academic cooperation.
+Since 2012, NSYSU has held the "NSYSU & UCSD Joint Symposium" on international academic cooperation.
 In the final two months of 2014, Nobel laureates Akira Suzuki and Hiroshi Amano visited the university.

+In 2024, NSYSU has been chosen by the Ministry of Education as one of Taiwan's four landmark bilingual universities.

-NSYSU has 10 colleges, namely Liberal Arts, Sciences, Engineering, Management, Marine Sciences, Social Sciences, Si-Wan, Medicine, Semiconductor and Advanced Technology Research, and International Finance.
+At present, NSYSU has 10 colleges, namely Liberal Arts, Sciences, Engineering, Management, Marine Sciences, Social Sciences, Si-Wan, Medicine, Semiconductor and Advanced Technology Research, and International Finance.
 These colleges have more than 10,000 students.